Back to blog

 What are accounting forms?

-Accountants and CPAs responsible for the collection and maintenance of financial records.
-This includes keeping track of payroll information, taxes, accounts payable/receivable, audit reports, and more.
-As an accountant for small businesses, you're responsible for providing the necessary forms to your clients in order to properly document their finances.
+Accountants and CPAs are responsible for the collection and maintenance of financial records.
+This includes keeping track of payroll information, taxes, accounts payable and receivable, audit reports, and more.
+As an accountant for small businesses, you provide the necessary forms to clients to properly document their finances.

 These documents are known as accounting forms or financial statement forms.
 They help maintain accurate records which can be used to make informed decisions regarding money matters such as budgeting and tax planning.

-For a long time, accounting forms were purely hard-copy and manually processed; record books were maintained by hand for hundreds of years, then the printing press came along and made it easier to access forms.
+For a long time, accounting forms were purely hard-copy and manually processed.
+Record books were maintained by hand for hundreds of years, then the printing press made it easier to access forms.
 Nowadays, due to the digital revolution, most accounting documents are created on computers or via online software programs.

-Accounting software (like Bonsai!) is becoming increasingly popular among small business owners as it allows for automated calculation of financial data and makes filing taxes significantly easier.
+Accounting software like Bonsai is becoming increasingly popular among small business owners.
+It allows for automated calculation of financial data and makes filing taxes significantly easier.

 It takes a lot of time and effort to keep track of every financial detail related to a small business.
 Accounting forms help streamline the process by providing an easy-to-use template for data entry and calculations.